Nov0cx/Panthera/README.md

 # Dependencies:
 We only depend on [Bazel](https://bazel.build/install/bazelisk).
 Bazel does the complete package management for us.
+If you install bazelisk, rename the file into bazel and add it to the path.